aldolat/pinboard-bookmarks/README.md

 ### 1.6.0 ###

-* Remove support for Twitter.
+* Removed support for Twitter.
 * Removed option to get bookmarks from tags without setting a username.
 * Minor fixes.